bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

       not having sent their garbage terminator completely yet, they must send at least one byte in response without waiting for more bytes.
-    - After either party has sent their garbage terminator, they must also send the garbage authentication packet without waiting for more bytes, and transition to the version negotiation phase.
+    - After either party has sent their garbage terminator, they must transition to the version negotiation phase without waiting for more bytes.

     Since the protocol as specified here adheres to these conditions, any upgrade which also adheres to these conditions will be